-- (i) Unsupervised activities: teach, train, instruct, care for or supervise children, or provide advice/guidance on well-being, or drive a vehicle only for children - (ii) Work for a limited range of establishments (specified place) with opportunity for contact e.g. schools, children's home, child care premises.
-Not work by supervised volunteers www.gov.uk/government/organisations/disclosure-and-barring-service
+- (i) Unsupervised activities: teach, train, instruct, care for or supervise children, or provide advice/guidance on well-being, or drive a vehicle only for children - (ii) Work for a limited range of establishments (specified place) with opportunity for contact e.g. schools, children's home, childcare premises.
+Not work by supervised volunteers.